svaithee12/Installing-and-configuring-graphite-collectd-statsd/README.md

 This repository contains the documentation to install and configure graphite, collectd and statsd .

 install graphite.
-install collectd at server and at client and configure. install tail plugin at client.
+install collectd at client and configure. install tail plugin at client.